Die casting services

 Filter By:

-As machined
+As machined/Deburr/RAW

 As machined finish is a raw finish that displays machining marks from the machining process.
 As standard we machine to 3.2Ra, however you can specify the surface roughness down to 0.2Ra.